Work in prison

 The minimum hourly wage for work performed under the prison employment contract shall be:

-The prisoner worker may receive bonuses linked to productivity or seniority or any other bonus of an exceptional nature from the structure that hired him.
+The inmate worker may receive bonuses linked to productivity or seniority or any other bonus of an exceptional nature from the structure that hired him.

 Reminder

-The performance of overtime or overtime leads to an increase in remuneration.
+The completion of overtime or overtime leads to an increase in remuneration.

 Remuneration of prisoners under a prison employment contract shall be paid to the prison, unless the application sentencing judges decided otherwise.